|Oracle® TimesTen In-Memory Database Replication Guide

 timesten.
 Logged in as

-timesten on the target host (the subscriber), duplicate database
+timesten on the target host, duplicate the

 ttuser when prompted for the password of the internal user at the remote database.

+If you want to use a specific local or remote network interface over which the database duplication occurs, you can optionally specify either by providing an alias or the IP address of the network interface.
 You can specify the local and remote network interfaces for the source and target hosts by using the

 -remoteIP options of